gelatodigital/gelato-uniswap/README.md

 Providers must list the type of `Tasks` that they pay `Exectuors` for.
 As a `Provider` you want to make sure that your Users can only submit the type of `Task` that you have preapproved, so that you, for example, make sure that the `Task` has a fee mechanism encoded into it.
 This blueprint of a `Task`, which we will whitelist in the next script, is called a `TaskSpec`.

-Whitelist the **Kyber Automated Trading TaskSpec** from Demo Part 1, by running this:
+Whitelist the **Uniswap Automated Trading TaskSpec** from Demo Part 1, by running this:

 ```
 yarn whitelist-task